88-degrees/Book-of-Changes/e99a8fsui.md

-# Suí ䷐
+# ䷐ Suí

 * Following

-> Chinese: 随 ䷐ suí
+> Chinese: suí 随 ䷐

 <a id="p-93"/>

 <img src="shapes/17.10.jpg" width="101" alt="随">

-**Suí ䷐** indicates that (under its conditions) there will be great progress and success.
+**䷐ Suí** indicates that (under its conditions) there will be great progress and success.
 But it will be advantageous to be firm and correct.
 There will (then) be no error.

 1.<a id="17.1"/> The first `NINE`, undivided, shows us one changing the object of his pursuit; but if he be firm and correct, there will he good fortune.
 Going beyond (his own) gate to find associates, he will achieve merit.